wtsi-hgi/nfTower_generator/README.md

 https://confluence.sanger.ac.uk/display/HGI/Nextflow+Tower
 ```

-You can add more credentials from Tower GUI, and/or create new ComputeEnviroments.
-It's recomended to `clone` the default and modify what is needed.
+You can add more credentials from Tower GUI, and/or create new ComputeEnvironments.
+It's recommended to `clone` the default and modify what is needed.

 The `launcher.sh` will run `/software/hgi/installs/nf_tower/setUpTower.sh` but it is provided if it want to be reused with other parameters.
 If you want to re-use this project, you can place your tokens and IDs in `/script/setUpTower.sh` :